A Self-Consistent Model of Kinetic Alfven Solitons in Pulsar Wind Plasma: Linking Soliton Characteristics to Pulsar Observables: Theoretical Framework

 where ${\bf v}_i=v_{ix}\hat{x}+v_{iz}\hat{z}$ is the ion fluid velocity and ${\bf E}=E_{x}\hat{x}+E_{z}\hat{z}$ is the electric field.
 Thus, for KA soliton propagation in $x$-$z$ plane, the ion continuity and parallel momentum equations in normalized form can thus be written as:

-where $\Lambda = Z_i \beta / 2$.
+where $\Lambda = Z_i \beta / 2$, and $Z_i$ denote the ion charge number.
 The perpendicular ion velocity includes the \textit{polarization drift}, which arises from the time variation of the perpendicular electric field.
 Following the standard derivation (see Appendix in \citet{NimarKAW2016}), the polarization drift velocity in normalized form is written as:

 This term couples the ion fluid motion to the perpendicular electric field perturbation and is responsible for the dispersive nature of KAWs.

 Combining Ampere and Faraday's laws (see e.g., \citet{MAHMOODFully2002}), we obtain